Autism (ASD) Assessment Services & Multisensory Learning Support in Earlwood

 - Observation of your (or your child’s) interaction with others

-Despite the fact that autism can be detected in some children at 18 months of age or even earlier, the average age for diagnosis is usually around three years old.
-Children who have a family history of autism, such as a sibling or parent, are often assessed at a younger age compared to others.
+Although autism can be detected in some children at 18 months of age or even younger, the average age for diagnosis is around three years old.
+Children who have a family history, such as a sibling or parent, with autism, tend to be assessed earlier rather than later.

-Some signs of autism include: not responding to their name, not playing ‘pretend’ games, avoiding eye contact, difficulty understanding emotions, getting upset by minor changes, obsessive interests, avoiding or resisting physical contact, flapping the hands or rocking the body, hyperactivity, impulsivity, short attention span, unusual sleeping and eating habits, and low to no social skills.
+Signs of autism encompass various behaviours, such as: not responding to their name, not engaging in pretend play, avoiding eye contact, struggling to understand emotions, becoming distressed by minor changes, displaying obsessive interests, avoiding or rejecting physical contact, engaging in repetitive movements like hand flapping or body rocking, exhibiting hyperactivity and impulsivity, having a short attention span, displaying unusual sleeping and eating patterns, and showing limited or no social skills.

 People with autism are often good at learning by heart, which is also known as rote memory.
 In fact, many people with ASD can remember large chunks of information, like conversations from a movie.
 The multisensory approach has also proven to be highly successful.